BabylonJS/Documentation/content/How_To/mesh/types/intro.md

 ```javascript
 const mesh = BABYLON.MeshBuilder.Create<MeshType>(name, options, scene);
 ```
-The options object will have different properties according to the type of mesh and scene is optional and defaults to the current scene.
+The options object will have different properties according to the type of mesh and can be empty {}.
+The scene parameter is optional and defaults to the current scene.

 There is an older method, retained for backwards compatibility, which uses *Mesh* and a string of parameters